yopdog/test22/Liberland-constitution.md

   * **§II.4(2)** The Assembly Speaker shall head the Bureau of the Assembly.
 * **§II.5.** The business of the Assembly shall be administered by the Bureau of the Assembly of the Free Republic of Liberland.
 * **§II.6.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland
- * **§II.6(1)** The Chancellor shall be head of state and shall represent the country abroad and act as comander and chief of the armed forces of Liberland.
+ * **§II.6(1)** The Chancellor shall be elected through a range voting system whereby each Canton puts forword up to one of it's Representatives as a candidate for the Chancellor position.
- * **§II.6(2)** The Chancellor shall be elected by the Representatives of the Assembely through a range voting system.
-Each Canton shall put forword up to one of it's Representatives as a candidate for the Chancellor position.
+ * **§II.6(2)** The Chancellor shall be head of state and shall represent the country abroad and act as comander and chief of the armed forces of Liberland.